The 12 Steps of Writing a Novel Explained

 - Professional editors

-Any of these sources of feedback are well-worth your time, though I do recommend some over others.
-Specifically, I strongly encourage every writer out there to work with a professional editor, and not just because I am one.
-Editors are usually excellent teachers, and can drill down to exactly what you need to improve and work on in your novel—leveling up your writing skill by leaps and bounds!
+All of these sources of feedback are worth pursuing, though I do recommend some over others.
+For instance, I strongly encourage every writer to work with a professional editor, not just because I am one.
+Editors are excellent teachers, and can drill down to exactly what you need to improve in your novel—leveling up your writing skill by leaps and bounds.